 For the final research question, the focus turned to how each recruitment technique's effect on response rate varied by institution enrollment size (measured in thousands and grand-mean centered for easier interpretation) and public-institution control status.
 Though both of these longitudinally stable predictors could not be estimated independently as part of a fixed effects model, including them as part of an interaction term with time-varying predictors was possible.
 To facilitate this investigation, the significance of four interaction terms was tested one-by-one: incentive use by public status, LMS use by public status, incentive use by enrollment size, and LMS use by enrollment size.
 Stata's margins command allowed for estimating and graphing average marginal effects (AME) to assist with understanding these interaction terms.
 AME first estimates the difference in response rate for each school at each time point before and after changing the status of either incentive use or LMS use (keeping the other variable at its original value), and then calculates the average of all these individual effects.

 Results indicate that both incentive and LMS usage have a meaningful, positive and statistically significant relationship to institution-level response rates.
-Institutions that use incentives can expect to raise their response rate by 6.6 percentage points (t = 11.16, p < .001, 95% CI [5.39, 7.70], on average, controlling for LMS usage status and all stable institutional characteristics.
+Institutions that use incentives can expect to raise their response rate by 6.6 percentage points (t = 11.16, p < .001, 95% CI [5.39, 7.70], on average, controlling for LMS usage status and all stable institutional characteristics (see Figure 1 at end of page).
 Given an approximate 30% average annual response rate, this effect represents a substantial increase of over 20%.
 Regarding this study's second research question, institutions that use their LMS to post survey links can expect to raise their response rate by 3.9 percentage points (t = 6.39, p < .001, 95% CI [2.69, 5.08], on average, controlling for incentive usage status and all stable institutional characteristics.
 Though a weaker effect than seen with incentive usage, using LMS boosts response about 10%, also a meaningful change that would be viewed favorably by many NSSE participants.
 A statistical test confirmed that the incentive effect is greater than the one for LMS usage.

 No strong evidence exists that the effects of incentive and LMS usage are much different for public versus private institutions.
 Only the interaction between LMS usage and public status approaches statistical significance (t = 1.6, p = 0.11).
 To illustrate the extent of a potential interaction between these two variables, Figure 1 presents the AME for this recruitment technique by public-institution status (as well as for incentive usage).
 Though a test of LMS's effect comparing public and private institutions is not statistically significant at the 0.10 level, the graph suggests this may be an interaction deserving of further research.
 Figure 2 also illustrates the AME for LMS usage but across institution enrollment size (natural log transformed to address its non-normal distribution).
 As evident from this graph, a statistically significant interaction effect exists (p < 0.10)--the effect of LMS on response rate increases as institution size increases.
 Across the span of institution enrollment sizes testing indicates LMS, as well as incentive usage, to have a positive and statistically significant effect.
 The very smallest institutions do not appear to benefit directly.